 To better understand the influence of the endocrine system in hair growth, researchers analyzed the mRNA expression of IGF-1 gene.
 It is a potent mitogen supporting cell growth and survival and also plays a role to increase hair thickness.4

-In this study, PEO showed remarkably increased IGF-1 mRNA expression at week 2, whereas MXD at week 4.
+In this study, PEO showed remarkably increased IGF-1 mRNA expression

 In conclusion, the researcher’s experimental data suggested that a 3% PEO facilitates hair growth by promoting the conservation of vascularization of hair dermal papilla, which may contribute to the induction of early anagen stage.

 In addition, PEO effectively stimulated hair growth in an animal model via several mechanisms and thus could be used as a therapeutic or preventive alternative medicine for hair loss in humans.